Spector-Studios/dumping-ground/Dense Arc.md

-**Everything should use generational storage rather than raw indexes**
+* **Everything should use generational indexes like slotmap rather than raw indexes**
+* Also find a way to make the underlying storage into a singleton otherwise it defeats the whole purpose of Dense Rc/Arc

 ---